Book

 Braver, greener, fairer: Memos to the EU leadership 2019-2024

-This collected volume, edited by Maria Demertzis and Guntram Wolff, focusing on the most important economic questions at EU level.
-The memos covering
+This collected volume, edited by Maria Demertzis and Guntram Wolff, focuses on the most important economic questions at EU level

 Publishing date